dhanikataria/Remote-Test-Repo/Golang Projects/Load Balancer using GoLang/Readme.md

 # Simple Load Balancer in Go

-This is a simple implementation of a load balancer in Go, which distributes incoming HTTP requests among a list of backend servers.
+This is a simple implementation of a load balancer in Go, which distributes incoming HTTP requests among a list of servers.

 ## Overview